 |HP 962XL Black||2,000 pages||$46.99||$0.02|

 The HP 962XL black has the lowest cost per page lining up with our conclusion earlier that HP OfficeJet 9015 is a more ink efficient printer.

 There might also be instances when there’s more to the decision than pure by-the-numbers efficiency like maybe your new printer doesn’t come with some features you frequently use.
 Here are a few more considerations to think about.

 More Things To Consider:

-When you’re shopping for a new printer, ensure that you can get generic ink for your new model, too.
+When you’re shopping for a new printer, ensure that you can get affordable alternative ink replacements for your new model, too.
 If you can easily find third-party ink compatibles for your old printer, but can’t find any for the new unit, you may not be saving much at all.
 You may even be spending more at the end of the day!

 Ruggedness.
 Not all printers are designed with the same user expectations.
 A printer that is perfect for your home office will quickly buckle under the stress of day-in and day-out workplace printing.
 Before you purchase a new printer, compare how much you regularly print to that model’s monthly duty cycle.
 Going much over the manufacturer’s expected workload will cause your new printer to degrade quickly, which means costly repairs and even a premature replacement.

 XL cartridges.
 Nearly every printer manufacturer today offers high yield XL ink cartridges for several models that hold two, even three times more ink than standard cartridges.
 XL cartridges give people who print more an option to buy more ink at once, and they are often quite cost effective.